 A Banarasi sari with several repeated motifs names Butis – Resham Butti, Patti Butti, Jhari butti etc are the regularly used motifs.

 Bandhani sari is distinguished with tie and dye patterns and is exclusively made in the Indian districts of Gujarat and Rajasthan and Madhya Pradesh.
-Many different designs are made on cotton fabric and even silk by tying the fabric and then dyeing them in brilliant colours resulting in lots of designs like dots, and other geometric designs, stars, waves and stripes etc.
+Many different designs are made on cotton fabric and even silk by tying the fabric and then dyeing them in brilliant colors resulting in lots of designs like dots, and other geometric designs, stars, waves and stripes etc.

 Named after Baluchar district in the Murshidabad district of West Bengal where it originated.
 The body of the sari will be a solid single color with pallu and border in contrasting colors.
 It has several elaborate designs depicting Hindu mythological scenes or Khari prints or Mughal court scenes on the pallu of the sari.